goose-alt/dagens-job-test/README.md

 # Dagens Job Test
+## Implementation notes
+Have a look at [implementation-notes.md](./implementation-notes.md) for notes on the implementation and why i did as i did

+## Test
 Hi applicant!

 This repo contains the starter code for Dagens job test, as well as the task description.
 Please see README.md in `server/` and `client/` folders on how to install dependencies and start the server and client.
 The intention with this test is to have a look at how you solve a pretty straight forward problem, and then discuss it afterwards.